dylanfair/omd/README.md

 ## Features

+- **Server Mode**: Run a local server to preview your Markdown files with live-reload functionality as you edit them.
 - **Static Mode**: Convert Markdown files to HTML and open them directly in your default browser without running a server.
-- **Server Mode**: Run a local server to preview your Markdown files with live-reload functionality as you edit them.
 - **CommonMark Extensions**: Supports strikethrough, tables, footnotes, task lists, etc.
-- **Customizable Styling**: Includes default CSS styling, which can be customized by editing `style.css`.
-- **Embedded Fonts and Favicon**: Uses embedded fonts and favicon for a consistent look and self-contained HTML output.
+- **Full Latex Support**: Math.
+- **Render Clipboard Contents**: Using the -C or --clipboard flags you can render any markdown in your clipboard.

 ## Installation